 Having a support person present at mediation will be at the practitioner's discretion and will require the consent of all parties involved, this includes having a legal representative present.
-Support people are considered 'silent support' and are unable to speak on your behalf during these sessions.
+In situations where you would like a legal representative present, all parties would need to have a legal representative to ensure a fair and equal mediation.
+All support people including legal representatives are considered to be 'silent support' and are unable to speak on your behalf during these sessions.

 There is capacity for a specialised support person, such as a Carer, to be present at your appointments.
 If you require a specialised support person to assist you, please discuss this with our service before the appointment time.
-Specialised support people are considered 'silent support' and are unable to speak on your behalf during these sessions.
+Specialised support people are considered to be 'silent support' and are unable to speak on your behalf during these sessions.